ortk95/planetmapper/CONTRIBUTING.md

 Each individual pull request should be limited to a single new feature or bug fix, and include a clear description of the change.
 Please make sure your code is well documented and includes tests for any new functionality.

 Contributions must pass all checks before they will be merged, and conform to the the style of existing code.
-You can run the checks locally using `run_ci.sh` - this will ensure that:
+You can run the checks locally using `run_checks.sh` to make sure that:
-- All code is formatted using `black` and `isort`
+- All code is correctly formatted using `black` and `isort`
 - The code passes `pylint` and `pyright` checks
-- The code passes all tests
+- The code passes all tests (on your OS & Python version)